 The food was good, and the place had a nice, relaxed ambiance.
 If you go, drop me a line.
 [Amanda]

 A rent-relief program in Mecklenburg has gotten another round of funding and could become permanent.
 (The Charlotte Observer) ????

 The N.C.
 Department of Revenue says it won’t begin processing tax returns until Feb.
 28 because of a budgeting delay.
 (WFAE)

 North Carolina residents can now see the proposed voting maps that were redrawn under court order.
 (The News and Observer)

 Promote Your Event

-QCity Metro partners with Charlotte’s biggest arts & entertainment organizations.
-Find out how we can help build excitement around your next event.
-Email Bethany Lane at email@example.com.
+QCity Metro partners with some of Charlotte’s leading arts & entertainment organizations.
+Let us help you promote your next event.
+Email Bethany Lane at firstname.lastname@example.org.